RobThePCGuy/Do-It-Right-The-2nd-Time/The Last of Us Full Timeline and Story.md

-Got it!
-I'll conduct an in-depth analysis of *The Last of Us* and *The Last of Us Part II*, covering every aspect including story, timeline, character developments, and world-building details.
-Additionally, I'll construct a potential future arc that either continues from where Part II left off or explores a side arc between Part I and Part II.

-I'll let you know when the analysis is ready!

 # The Last of Us and The Last of Us Part II: A Comprehensive Analysis

 ## Full Timeline and Story